 jig to start and then crank it up.
 Joy to the World (Jeremiah was a Bullfrog) by Three Dog Night,

 is great as second tune.
-A1 BALANCE, MONTANA TWIRL with PARTNER across the set ______ BALANCE, MONTANA TWIRL with NEIGHBOR_on side of the set______ _______NEIGHBOR SWING _________________________________________ B1 MEN PASS by right shoulder _______PARTNER SWING woman’s side_______________________________ B2 STAR LEFT one time (hands across star, with woman in front of Partner) ALL BALANCE by left, MEN PULL BY left to progress _______ while women glance right to face their new neighbor___________________ The Montana Twirl is an unusual move, but easy to learn.
+A1 BALANCE, MONTANA TWIRL with PARTNER across the set ______ BALANCE, MONTANA TWIRL with NEIGHBOR_on side of the set______ A2 BALANCE, MONTANA TWIRL with PARTNER across the set _______NEIGHBOR SWING _________________________________________ B1 GENTS PASS by right shoulder _______PARTNER SWING lady’s side_______________________________ B2 STAR LEFT one time (hands across star, with lady in front of Partner) ALL BALANCE by left, GENTS PULL BY left to progress _______ while ladies turn a bit to the right to face their new neighbor___________________ The Montana Twirl is an unusual move, but easy to learn.
 I usual explain it as a California Twirl on steroids-- you essentially do a California twirl and keep turning, changing places and taking the other hand with the twirlee, but keeping in the same minor set.
 Janet Levatin's California Twirling was written earlier and I believe she named the move.
 The progression in B2 works well, is easily learned, and almost unique.
-It takes a litle longer to teach than many other dances, wut hardly takes any calling, the moves are so memorable.
+It takes a little longer to teach than many other dances, but hardly takes any calling, the moves are so memorable.
 I’ve called this dance dozens of times, including at the Michigan Dance Heritage workshop, at North Carolina's Splash Dance, at Memfest, and at Glen Echo.
 It has been enthusiastically received.
 It has been copied by several callers, including Bill Sudkamp.
 Rick Mohr said it looks like a fun dance. * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-MORE OF THE BEST THINGS Improper Ken Gall 7/13/10 High energy music. _____with actives in the middle____________________ A2 FOUR WALK DOWN, turn alone _____FOUR WALK BACK, bend to circle _____________ B1 CIRCLE LEFT THREE QUARTERS _____PARTNER SWING on man’s side_______________ B2 CIRCLE LEFT THREE QUARTERS _____BALANCE CIRCLE, PASS THRU________________ The basket swing is rarely done in contra.
+MORE OF THE BEST THINGS Improper Ken Gall High energy music.
+A1 BASKET SWING for 4 , end facing down _____with actives in the middle____________________ A2 FOUR WALK DOWN, turn alone _____FOUR WALK BACK, bend to circle _____________ B1 CIRCLE LEFT THREE QUARTERS _____PARTNER SWING on man’s side_______________ B2 CIRCLE LEFT THREE QUARTERS _____BALANCE CIRCLE, PASS THRU________________ The basket swing is rarely done in contra.
 The dance may be better suited for a barn dance or ceili, but it is great fun for energetic young dancers, even newbies.
 It is based on Carol Ormand’s Food, Sex, and Beer, which has the basket swing for three.
 I changed the A part of her dance to have everyone more

 active.
 In teaching the basket swing, have everyone in the minor set put their right foot in the middle.
 Men join hands with each other, and lift them over the ladies' heads and lower them behind the ladies' backs.
 The women join their hands and do the same over the men's heads.
 Each group turns clockwise as much as they want and as fast as they are comfortable with.
 Both beginners and experienced dancers enjoy the basket